 Expanded funding for education and training is not enough.
 People need advice to identify careers that will help them meet their goals and choose training programs that are right for them.

 This paper discusses opportunities for federal policymakers to build a system of adult learning that ensures that the return to economic activity better positions American workers for success—particularly those most profoundly impacted by the pandemic.
-It does not represent positions taken by the Markle Foundation or others.
 All comments are welcome.